 Further plants can be propagated by division, this should be done every couple of years due to the short life span of Edelweiss.

-Edelweiss photograph by Franco Folini.
+Edelweiss Seedlings photograph by Laura Blanchard.

 Alpen-Edelweiß photograph by xulescu_g.